Shelby

 So, what exactly is a driver?
 A driver is a piece of software that helps your computer’s hardware (like your keyboard, mouse, printer, monitor, or even your graphics card) communicate with Windows.
 Every device connected to your computer has its own driver.
 Without it, your computer wouldn’t know how to use that device properly.

 Here’s the thing: many programs that claim to update your drivers are actually dangerous.
-Including the Slimware 'DriverUpdate' software shown above.
-These drivers could be malware, viruses, or even ransomware.
+I include the Slimware 'DriverUpdate' software shown above.
+These drivers can come from anywhere.
+They could be malware, viruses, or even ransomware.
 You might be downloading something that will harm your computer without even realizing it—until it’s too late.

 Most people don’t know how to choose the right driver.
 If you pick the wrong one, it could mess up your whole system and corrupt Windows.